makersacademy/bowling-challenge/README.md

 Approach to solving the challenge
 ---------
 This challenge was a result of two weekends of work, which was divided into Javascript (week one) and ExpressJS (week two).
-After struggling with bowling logic, I used [this tutorial](https://www.youtube.com/watch?v=-qA_MjNmpVU&t=37s)as a reference to drive my model creation.
+After struggling with bowling logic, I used [this tutorial](https://www.youtube.com/watch?v=-qA_MjNmpVU&t=37s) as a reference to drive my model creation.

 I subsequently developed a basic UI with JQuery, but decided to re-create it using ExpressJS and EJS pages.
 This was because I wanted to make thorough feature tests using Zombie, Mocha and Chai, but still kept my unit tests in the file using Jasmine.